PaschalisAg/WikiTextGraph/README.md

 To add a new language:

 1. Edit [`LANG_SETTINGS.yml`](https://github.com/PaschalisAg/MultilGraphWiki/blob/main/LANG_SETTINGS.yml) and add a new entry with:
-   - `section_patt`: Regular expression for identifying reference sections
+   - `section_patt`: Regular expression for identifying non-content sections
    - `filter_out_patterns`: Patterns for non-content pages to filter out
    - `redirect_keywords`: Keywords indicating redirect pages

 2. Update the language choices in the code (in [`main.py`](https://github.com/PaschalisAg/MultilGraphWiki/blob/main/main.py) and [`gui.py`](https://github.com/PaschalisAg/MultilGraphWiki/blob/main/gui.py))

+3. Pull a request if you want to contribute to this project.
+We will evaluate your changes and if they align with the objective, we will accept and merge them to the algorithm.

 ## Technical Details